Muhammad Adil: Lyallpur

+Later career

+In 2022, Adil trained with WAPDA to maintain his fitness, hinting for a future move to a league in Nepal.

+He also started supporting the local youth in Bahawalpur and Multan, and trained the children at his youth club Young Blood FC Bahawalpur.
+He also conducted trials for the Global Soccer Ventures (GSV) talent hunt with the Irish Premier League Club St Patrick’s Athletic FC coaches along with former national teammate Faisal Iqbal.

+Adil also hinted his focus to invest in programs that can help the upcoming footballers in the future, as his days as a fruit merchant prepared him for the business side of the sport.

 International career

 Adil started his international youth career in 2006 being part of the under-14 Pakistan team in the AFC U-14 Football Festival held in Bangladesh.
 Apart from the under-14 team, Adil also represented the under-17, under-19, under-21, and the Pakistan under-23 national sides.
-Whilst with the under-23 team, Adil also represented Pakistan in the Asian Games and South Asian Games, scoring his first goal in the 54th minute in a 2-2 draw against Palestine in Al-Nakba International Football Cup 2012.
-Adil earned his first senior cap for Pakistan in a 2–1 defeat against Palestine on 1 March 2011.
+Whilst with the under-23 team, Adil also represented Pakistan in a test series against Palestine in 2011, Asian Games and South Asian Games, scoring his first goal in the 54th minute in a 2-2 draw against Palestine in Al-Nakba International Football Cup 2012.

-2012 AFC Challenge Cup qualifiers

-Adil was called up for the squad for the 2012 AFC Challenge Cup qualification matches against India, Turkmenistan and Chinese Taipei in March 2011.
+Adil earned his first senior cap for Pakistan at the 2012 AFC Challenge Cup qualifications against Turkmenistan on 21 March 2011.
+He has earned 26 caps for the national team since his debut in 2011, playing in the 2012 and 2014 AFC Challenge Cup qualification tournaments, 2013 SAFF Championship, the 2018 FIFA World Cup qualifiers and the 2018 SAFF Championship.

 Personal life

 Adil was born in Bahawalpur, Punjab and was a fruit and sugarcane seller, going around the streets of Bahwalpur with his cart, to financially support his family.
 However, he used to play football whenever he found the time and thus was scouted when he got selected for the regional team in the National U-14 Championship held in 2006.
 He eventually impressed the coaches to secure a call-up for the Pakistan U-14 side that took part in AFC Festival of Football in Bangladesh.

+In an interview with Football Pakistan, Adil said that he enjoys eating the national dish of Kyrgyzstan, Pilaf, which is a particular favourite of his, and he also enjoys grabbing a slice of pizza or two when possible.

+Style of play

+A right-footed player, Adil usually plays as a left winger.
+Earlier in his career he primarily played as a wide midfielder.
+Adil is known for his dribbling skills, speed, crossing ability and his accurate right foot long-range shots.
 Adil has described the Argentina national team player Carlos Tevez as his ideal football star and has been compared with Brazilian footballer Roberto Carlos for his quick pace and composure by the local media in Pakistan.
-He is considered one of the best footballers in South Asia alongside fellow Pakistani Kaleemullah Khan, Sunil Chetri from India and Ali Ashfaq from Maldives.

-In an interview with Football Pakistan, Adil said that he enjoys eating the national dish of Kyrgyzstan, Pilaf, which is a particular favourite of his, and he also enjoys grabbing a slice of pizza or two when possible.